Text and photographs copyright 8/2002 – 2007 by Glenn Wells, except as noted

 As of 2005, what little that remained of the Howard Johnson’s Restaurant chain went into free fall.
 That year brought a slew of closings, including restaurants in Millington, Maryland and Bay City, Michigan.
 Franchise Associates itself ceased to exist when the last restaurant it owned, located in Springfield, Vermont, was closed and demolished.
 The landmark Howard Johnson’s in New York City’s Times Square, a holdover from the “old” Times Square, was also closed forever.

 With the failure of Franchise Associates, the rights to Howard Johnson’s Restaurants reverted to Howard Johnson International, the parent company for the Howard Johnson hotels and inns.
 In March 2006, the food and beverage rights to the Howard Johnson name were licensed to La Mancha Group, LLC.
-A re-launch of the Howard Johnson’s brand is reportedly in the works, beginning with ice cream in New York and Puerto Rico and eventually opening new restaurants.
-However, the owners of the Waterbury, Connecticut Howard Johnson’s chose to separate from the chain, cutting the number of presently operating restaurants to a mere three.
+A re-launch of the Howard Johnson’s brand was promised, but it never materialized.
+The owners of the Waterbury, Connecticut Howard Johnson’s chose to separate from the chain, cutting the number of presently operating restaurants to a mere three.
 When the Lake George Howard Johnson’s failed to open for the 2012 summer season, the number of operating restaurants dropped to two.

 Howard Johnson’s Restaurants: Now there’s only TWO…